How to book and when we need to inspect

 Please ensure that all the necessary inspections are carried out.
 A completion certificate will not be issued unless all necessary inspections have been completed.
 Please check this with your contractor.

-You will have received your project specific inspection regime which indicates the inspection stages that you should notify us of during construction.
-Please ensure that you notify us at commencement and when all other inspection stages have been reached.
-If you need a further copy of this or more information; please contact our business support team on 0300 790 0580.
-Please remember that the onus is on you and your contractor to notify us if you are unsure about any issues of compliance with the requirements of the Building Regulations.
+You will have received your project inspection plan.
+This indicates the stages that you should notify us of during construction.
+You must notify us when work starts and when each stage has been reached.
+If you need help; please contact our business support team on 0300 790 0580.
+Please contact us if you are unsure about any issues of compliance with the building regulations.

 Guidance on site safety has been issued for all building sites.
 Please read the recent guidance on safe site operating guidelines.
 We suggest you discuss with your agent and contractor(s) their own contingency plans.
 Work should not continue where these essential health and safety measures are not in place.
 If work is continuing on site, you should ensure that you or your contractor(s) are able to keep in touch with us by phone or email and keep a record of works by digital photos as either peg or PDF files submitted by email.